DanialArab/Geospatial_Data_Science/My GIS Projects/3. Fire Predictor/README.md

       Row(features=DenseVector([0.0, 2004.0, 180.0, 1.0]))
       Row(features=DenseVector([0.0, 2004.0, 180.0, 1.0]))

-the attributes in the each record above are state_indexed, fire_year, discovery_doy, and fire_cause_indexed.
+the attributes in the each record above are FIRE_YEAR, DISCOVERY_DOY, STAT_CAUSE_CODE, and STATE_Index.
 This spark dataframe will be used in different classification algorithms like Logistic Regression and Random Forest Classifier.
+But before moving forward, the range of features needs to be checked:

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/distribution_of_features.png)

+Fig.3.
+1: Distribution of features

+So since the range of features are remarkably different, I do need to scale the features, whose distributions are presented in the following figure:

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/distribution_of_scaled_features.png)

+Fig.3.
+12: Distribution of features

 <a name="5"></b>
 #### ML results